 Before considering CAM

-by any Western medical guidelines.
-Always talk with your healthcare provider before
+Some types of CAM aren't controlled by any U.S. medical guidelines.
+Always talk with

 with standard treatment.

 Be informed before trying CAM.
 Get more information by:

 Talking with your healthcare provider